BFavier/bfavier.github.io/introduction_to_machine_learning/introduction_to_machine_learning.md

 ### linear and polynomial regression

 Linear models are models of the form y = a1 \* x1 + ... + an \* xn + b.
 This include polynomials of any order if we set xi = x^i.
 Sometimes interaction terms of the form xi\*xj are also added, as well as any custom numerical feature.
-This kind of models have the adventage to have an analytical for the parameters that minimize the sum of squared errors to observations, which means training is orders of magnitude faster than other type of models.
-Linear models (polynomials of order one) have also the adventage to be easy to interpret.
+This kind of models have the advantage to have an analytical solution for the parameters that minimize the sum of squared errors to observations, which means training is orders of magnitude faster than other type of models.
+Linear models (polynomials of order one) also have the advantage to be simple enough that its parameters can be interpreted.
+Althought this is always dangerous with correlated inputs as the values of the optimum parameters can be extremly sensitive to noise.
+For example an increased weight can be compensated by a reduced weight from another highly correlated variable.

 ![linear and polynomials models](images/linear_regression/linear_regression.png)

-Polynomials are in theory universal regressors: Any set of observations (y, x1, ..., xn) admits a multivariate Lagrange interpolation polynomial that goes through all observations without any error.
+Polynomials are in theory universal regressors (see Lagrange polynomial interpolation).
 In practice they generalize poorly to new data, especially with high polynomial orders.
 And as illustrated below its expressive power scales poorly with polynomial order.
 Even for a simple 1D function such has the absolute value.
+For this reason this kind of models are usualy restricted to linear models or low order polynomials.
+They are used alone to describe low complexity functions, as piecewise linear function or piecewise polynomials for more complex functions (for example NASA polynomials fitted to describe thermodynamic parameters).

 ![poor fitting with polynomial](images/gif_v_shape_linear_regression/v_shape.gif)